digital-detox/kontent-migration-cli/README.md

 # Kontent Migration CLI

-This package is a migration runner for [Kentico Kontent](https://kontent.ai/) CMS.
+This package is a migration runner for [Kontent by Kentico](https://kontent.ai/) CMS.
 It allows the following instructions:

 - Tracking migrations in the project
 - Creating new content types